Data harmonization

 Initializing the data object

-First, import the DiNetxify package and instantiate a DiseaseNetworkData
+First, import DiNetxify and create a DiseaseNetworkData object with your study design and phecode settings.

 import DiNetxify as dnt